cloonegit/codeorigin.jquery.com/README.md

 [code.jquery.com](https://code.jquery.com)
 =====================

-This branch runs on a regular basisq via Travis CI to uncover broken links and such.
+This branch runs on a regular basis via Travis CI to uncover broken links and such.